w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 `refundDecisionDeposit` extrinsics, respectively.
 Those calls will succeed if the proposal is completed as passing or failing.

-Users can not refund their deposit while the proposal is Ongoing.
+Users can not refund their deposit while the referendum is `Ongoing`.
 Similarly, users cannot refund their deposit if the proposal has TimedOut (see timeout conditions).
 This behavior exists so that users can refrain from spamming the chain with proposals that have no interest from the community.
 If a proposal is in the TimedOut state, any user can call `slash_proposal_deposit`, which will move